mattermost/docs/source/boards/calculations.rst

 * **Range**: Displays the lowest and highest number.
 Requires a number property.
 * **Earliest Date**: Displays the oldest date.
 Requires any custom date property or the included "Created time" or "Last updated time".
 * **Latest Date**: Displays the most recent date.
 Requires any custom date property or the included "Created time" or "Last updated time".
 * **Date Range**: The difference between the most recent date and oldest date within the same column.
-In Table View, it is labeled simply as "Range" for any date property/column.
+In Table View, it's labeled simply as "Range" for any date property/column.
 Requires any custom date property or the included "Created time" or "Last updated time".